miwhitaker/Game-Search/README.md

 3.)
 AS A gamer developer, I WANT TO see a website that advertises the games I created
     SO THAT I can inform games what products we have created.

+Technologies used:
+HTML, CSS, and JavaScript.

+Ways to improve:
+The list of games is quite limited right now, a larger library is needed before this app is all that useful.
+It would also be better if the individual game screen was a static display and it sent queries to a database to pull in individual game information.
+That would reduce load time and vastly increase the number of games that I could display.
+At this time, I need to learn more languages to do that effectively.